fareliner/jasypt4py/README.md

 ### Limitations

-Currently only supports `PBEWITHSHA256AND256BITAES-CBC-BC` from Jasypt/Bouncycastle.
+Currently only supports `PBEWITHSHA256AND256BITAES-CBC-BC` and `PBEWITHSHA256AND128BITAES-CBC-BC` from Jasypt/Bouncycastle.

 ### Usage